Logical Consistency and Contradiction

 Logical consistency is essential to good reasoning, but it is by no means sufficient.
 Completely invalid reasoning will be logically consistent if the statements simply have nothing to do with each other.
 For example the following argument

 2. Therefore I want a Reese's Peanut Butter Cup.

 is logically consistent.
 So, like deductive implication, the fact that an argument is logically consistent isn't always interesting.

 The concept of contradiction does, however, give us an interesting way of defining the idea of deductive implication.
 We know that reasoning is deductively valid whenever it is impossible for the premise(s) to be true and the conclusion false.
 Another way of saying this is that a logical contradiction arises when we assume that the premises are true but the conclusion is false.
 For example the following reasoning is valid

 because if we assume that Melvin is not a transvestite this contradicts (1) and (2) which jointly imply that he is a transvestite.

 (1) Everyone over the age of 30 is a liar.

 (3) Therefore Mr. Pheepher is over the age of 30.

-the above strikes many people as deductively valid.
+strikes many people as deductively valid.
 It is not,

 however, because if we assume that Mr. Pheepher is not over the age of